5 Ways to Make Money Writing Emails

 In plain speak, that means companies are using email to GET customers and to KEEP them.
 Both critical tasks for a company's bottom line.

 Obviously, all this email communication has created a huge ongoing demand for email writers.

 Why Write Emails?

-When it comes to launching your freelance writing career and getting paid to write in the shortest time possible, writing email copy gives you every possible advantage:
+When it comes to launching your freelance writing career and getting paid to write in the shortest time possible, email copywriting gives you every possible advantage:

 - Easy to learn.
-You could realistically learn how to write email copy in one week.
+You could realistically learn the fundamentals of copywriting and write email copy in one week.
 In fact, I have personally seen some folks become competent at it in less than a week.

 - Plenty of work.
 Emails are the cheapest and most effective way to stay in touch with past, present, and future customers.
 Any business that is serious about making more money will email their customers on a regular basis — usually daily.

 - Short writing projects.
 Most emails are only 300-800 words, making them quick projects to start and finish!